swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/pipelines/README.md

-# Network Traffic location classifier using Kubeflow Pipelines
+# Network Traffic Predicton using Kubeflow Pipelines

 ## What we're going to build